What Sask Parks Offers

 Park Interpreters (starting at $22.30 per hour)

-Park Interpreters are responsible for connecting visitors to nature, history, and culture, thereby creating memorable experiences within Saskatchewan's Provincial Parks.
+Park Interpreters connect visitors to nature, history, and culture, creating memorable experiences within Saskatchewan's Provincial Parks.
 This role involves delivering a variety of programming, including guided hikes, environmental education, recreational activities, historical tours, and special event organization.

 Park Gate Attendants (starting at $21.04 per hour)